This printed article is located at http://avicintl.listedcompany.com/financial_highlights.html

 Deferred tax assets represented the timing differences between accounting and tax bases, and are mainly derived from the operating subsidiaries in China.

-Deltamarin has continued to build up its ship design order book, strengthening its leading position in the design of high-tech and green vessels in the world.
+Deltamarin has continued to build up its ship design order book, upholding a leading position in the design of high-tech and green vessels in the world.
 In March 2018, Deltamarin Ltd signed a contract with Chinese Guangzhou Shipyard International Co, Ltd for consultancy and engineering services for the DFDS (Det Forenede Dampskibs-Selskab) ro-pax ferries.
 Together with several major vessel design orders in its order book, including the largest mega passenger vessel design contract received in 2016, Deltamarin will see high capacity utilization in 2018 and 2019.

-The Group will continue to strengthen its foothold in niche segments, such as small chemical tankers and RORO vessels, where demand is more resilient.
-In order to cope with the IMO's emission rules and the increasing demand for clean energy vessels, the Group will focus on enhancing R&D capabilities and introducing innovative products.
+The Group will continue to strengthen its foothold in niche segments, such as small chemical tankers and RO-PAX vessels, where demand is more resilient.
+In order to cope with the IMO‟s emission rules and the increasing demand for clean energy vessels, the Group will focus on enhancing R&D capabilities and introducing innovative products.
 It will also continue to optimize the management, operational and cost structures for efficiency improvement.